Ultra-low-frequency gravitational waves from individual supermassive black hole binaries as standard sirens: Introduction

-Ultra-low-frequency GWs emitted by SMBHBs with masses of $10^8$ -- $10^{10}$ $M_\odot$ are expected to be detected in the nHz frequency band by the natural galactic-scale detector comprised of an array of millisecond pulsars (MSPs), usually referred to as ``pulsar timing array" (PTA).
-When GWs pass between pulsars and the Earth, the paths of the pulsar signals change, thus affecting the times of arrival (ToAs) of radio pulses.
+Ultra-low-frequency GWs emitted by SMBHBs with masses of $10^8$ -- $10^{10}$ $M_\odot$ are anticipated to be detected in the nanohertz (nHz) frequency band by the natural galactic-scale detector consisting of an array of millisecond pulsars (MSPs), commonly known as ``pulsar timing array" (PTA).
+When GWs pass between pulsars and the Earth, they alter the paths of the pulsar signals, consequently impacting the times of arrival (ToAs) of radio pulses.
 Nanohertz GWs from individual inspiraling SMBHBs could be detected by monitoring the spatially correlated fluctuations of ToAs induced by GWs.
-With the concept proposed decades ago, there are three major PTA projects, namely, the Parkes Pulsar Timing Array \cite{Hobbs_2013}, the European Pulsar Timing Array \cite{Kramer:2013kea}, and the North American Nanohertz Observatory for Gravitational Waves \cite{McLaughlin:2013ira}.
-They have also been combined to form the International Pulsar Timing Array \cite{Hobbs:2009yy} aimed at significantly enhancing sensitivities.
-So far, most of the efforts have been devoted to detecting the stochastic gravitational wave background (SGWB) \cite{Lentati:2015qwp,NANOGrav:2020bcs,KAGRA:2021kbb}.
-Although challenging, the detections of individual SMBHBs will have immense scientific return.
-The capability of detecting individual SMBHBs using PTAs has been investigated in Refs.~\cite{Sesana:2008xk,Lee:2011et,Wang:2016tfy}.
+With the concept proposed decades ago, there are several major PTA projects, namely, the Parkes Pulsar Timing Array \cite{Hobbs_2013}, the European Pulsar Timing Array \cite{Kramer:2013kea}, the North American Nanohertz Observatory for Gravitational Waves \cite{McLaughlin:2013ira}, the Chinese Pulsar Timing Array \cite{Xu:2023wog}, the Indian Pulsar Timing Array \cite{Tarafdar:2022toa}, and the MeerKAT Pulsar Timing Array \cite{Miles:2022lkg}.
+These PTA projects have also been combined to form the International Pulsar Timing Array (IPTA) \cite{Hobbs:2009yy} aimed at significantly enhancing sensitivities.
+So far, most of the efforts have been devoted to detecting the stochastic gravitational wave background (SGWB).
+Recently, several PTA projects have detected stochastic signals consistent with the Hellings-Downs correlations \cite{Hellings:1983fr}, providing suggestive evidence supporting the existence of ultra-low-frequency SGWB \cite{NANOGrav:2023gor,Reardon:2023gzh,EPTA:2023sfo,Xu:2023wog}.
+This gives researchers confidence that GWs from individual SMBHBs could also be detected in the future.
+Although challenging, detecting individual SMBHBs will yield immense scientific returns.
+The capability of detecting individual SMBHBs using PTAs has been investigated in Refs.~\cite{Sesana:2008xk,Yardley:2010kv,Lee:2011et,Zhu:2015tua,Wang:2016tfy,Xiao:2024nmi}.
 With the participation of more advanced radio telescopes such as the Five-hundred-meter Aperture Spherical Telescope (FAST) \cite{Nan:2011um} in China and the planned Square Kilometre Array (SKA) \cite{Lazio:2013mea}, there is a great possibility that GWs produced by individual SMBHBs (other than SGWBs) could be detected by SKA-era PTAs \cite{Smits:2008cf}.